LDNReview

 Quality Wines

-Take their evening small plates.
+Take their evening European small plates.
 They’re hey-lardo-toast-meet-wine-you’ll-be-great-friends dishes, done right.
-A couple of bites into something like their veal and pork meatballs and you can imagine many of London’s other wine bars slow clapping with a forced smile like they just lost Best Picture.
-Then, for a weekday lunch, there’s a rotating menu of hot and cold sandwiches that you should categorically not eat whilst walking back to your office.
+A couple of bites into something like their veal and pork meatballs and you can imagine many of London’s other wine bars slow-clapping with a forced smile like they just lost Best Picture.
+Then, for a weekday lunch, there’s a rotating menu of hot and cold sandwiches that you should categorically not eat while walking back to your office.
 We repeat, do not attempt a low-key sandwich stroll.
 Mostly because, with this much roast chicken, pork collar, and sauerkraut going on, it would be a waste not to sit down and show these sandwiches the respect they deserve.
-But also, importantly, because you’ll probably end up with garlic mayo down your top.
+But also because you’ll probably end up with garlic mayo down your top.

 Even if the food at Quality Wines wasn’t as good as it is, we’d probably still hang out here just for the wine.
 And the space.
-There’s a couple walls of bottles, neatly stacked ingredients in the shop next door, a counter, some stools, and a few small tables.
+There are a couple walls of bottles, neatly stacked ingredients in the shop next door, a counter, some stools, and a few small tables.
 By day it has the feel of an idyllic little village shop.
 By night, it becomes the kind of cosy, charming hideout where you gather around a couple of candles and decide that another glass is in order just because you’re having such a lovely time.
-But you won’t feel sad when you leave, because you know you’ll be back.
-Of course you will.
-There’s always an excuse.
-You just need a bottle of wine, a sandwich, some fresh octopus from their shop.
-And then, if you end up sitting down for a salted caramel brownie or a full dinner, that wouldn’t be so terrible would it?

-Whether you bring friends, or that relative that swears they can tell exactly where each grape in the sip of their riesling was spawned, they’ll like it here.
+Whether you bring friends or that relative who swears they can tell exactly where each grape in the sip of their riesling was spawned, they’ll like it here.
 They’ll be relaxed, romanced, impressed.
 Because this place is good at everything it does.
 If Quality Wines was a person it’d probably have already run off to join RADA, waltzing its way into the Top 40 with a ballad about burrata.
-But that’s the best thing about a restaurant that’s a triple threat - there’s absolutely zero threat that it’s going anywhere.
+But that’s the best thing about a restaurant that’s a triple threat—there’s absolutely zero threat that it’s going anywhere.

 Food Rundown